AuroraMaster/react-native-ohos-library/en/react-native-image-viewing.md

 ### Compatibility

-To use this repository, you need to use the correct React-Native and RNOH versions.
-In addition, you need to use DevEco Studio and the ROM on your phone.

-Check the release version information in the release address of the third-party library: [@react-native-oh-tpl/react-native-image-viewing Releases](https://github.com/react-native-oh-library/react-native-image-viewing/releases)
+The following versions have been verified:

+1. RNOH:0.72.28; SDK:HarmonyOS NEXT DB2; IDE:DevEco Studio 5.0.3.500; ROM:3.0.0.28;
+2. RNOH: 0.77.1;SDK:HarmonyOS  5.1.1.208 (API Version 19 Release) ;IDE:DevEco Studio:5.1.1.830; ROM: HarmonyOS 6.0.0.112 SP12;

-## Properties
+## API

-> [!TIP] The **Platform** column indicates the platform where the properties are supported in the original third-party library.
+> [!TIP] The "Platform" column indicates the platform where the properties are supported in the original third-party library.

-> [!TIP] If the value of **HarmonyOS Support** is **yes**, it means that the HarmonyOS platform supports this property; **no** means the opposite; **partially** means some capabilities of this property are supported.
+> [!TIP] If the value of "HarmonyOS Support" is yes, it means that the HarmonyOS platform supports this property; no means the opposite; partially means some capabilities of this property are supported.
 The usage method is the same on different platforms and the effect is the same as that of iOS or Android.

 | Name                   | Description                                                                                 | Type                                                        | Platform | Required | HarmonyOS Support |
 | ---------------------- | ------------------------------------------------------------------------------------------- | ----------------------------------------------------------- | -------- | -------- | ----------------- |